callum-savage/callumsavage/content/post/2022-01-14-the-terminology-of-ecological-forecasting/index.md

 These definitions are interesting, as they define a forecast and a prediction synonymously.
 As such, they are perhaps closest to the usage of the terms by the general public, and there is a certain appeal in sidestepping the conflicting definitions all together.

-### The Ecological Forecasting Institute
+### The Ecological Forecasting Initiative

-The Ecological Forecasting Institute (EFI) have recently published some conventions for the publication of ecological forecasts.
+The Ecological Forecasting Initiative (EFI) have recently published some conventions for the publication of ecological forecasts.
 While they acknowledge that there are numerous definitions for what constitutes an ecological forecast, they generally follow the usage of Dietze and Clark.
 In this terminology, the term forecasting includes both predictions (a probabilistic statement of the future (or location or variable) based on what is known today), and projections (a probabilistic statement of the future contingent upon a scenario).
 Notably, in comparison with the IPCC, forecast and prediction are not synonymous terms.

 ## Novel perspectives